HuyHG7502/CheckMate/README.md

 * **More AI**: Fine-tune the AI with added strategies or neural networks for more adjustable difficulty settings.

-* **Enhanced Graphics**: Improve visual elements and animations to create a more engaging user experience, with proper Menus and Logs.
+* **Enhanced Graphics**: Improve visual elements and animations to create a more engaging user experience, with proper Move Logs.

 ##
 ![CheckMate Screenshot 1](image-1.png)